-Our vision for History at Manor School is to inspire and excite pupils through stimulating, coherently planned and challenging lessons.
-We want pupils to be curious and knowledgeable about the past to enable them to ask relevant questions.
-This is in line with the school’s aim to encourage high aspirations in order to maximize progress and enable all pupils to experience the joy of success.
-Our curriculum aims to help pupils understand how our modern, multicultural and democratic nation has been shaped by its history, as well as how international events have informed our relationship with the rest of the world.
-This is vital in enabling pupils to not only make sense of current events, but also in ensuring they respect and uphold shared values of tolerance, mutual respect and the rule of law.
-We want our young people to be inquisitive and emboldened by knowledge, as well as sharing our genuine passion for history as subject which is not “dead”, but very much alive through encouraging pupils to engage with genuine historical debate.
+Our vision for history at Manor School is to inspire and excite students through stimulating, coherently planned and challenging lessons.
+We want students to be curious and knowledgeable about the past to enable them to ask relevant questions.
+This is in line with the school’s aim to encourage high aspirations in order to maximize progress and enable all students to experience the joy of success.
+Our curriculum aims to help students understand how our modern, multicultural and democratic nation has been shaped by its history, as well as how international events have informed our relationship with the rest of the world.
+This is vital in enabling students to not only make sense of current events, but also in ensuring they respect and uphold shared values of tolerance, mutual respect and the rule of law.
+We want our young people to be inquisitive and emboldened by knowledge, as well as sharing our genuine passion for history as subject which is not “dead”, but very much alive through encouraging students to engage with genuine historical debate.

 Key Stage 3 Curriculum Information